-On December 26, 1894, Jean Toomer was born in Washington, D.C., the son of a Georgian farmer.
-Though he passed for white during certain periods of his life, he was raised in a predominantly black community and attended black high schools.
-In 1914, he began college at the University of Wisconsin but transferred to the College of the City of New York and studied there until 1917.
+On December 26, 1894, Jean Toomer was born in Washington, D.C., the son of Nathan Toomer, a Georgian farmer, and Nina Pinchback.
+His grandfather, Pinckney Benton Stewart Pinchback, was the first African American governor in the United States, serving in Louisiana during Reconstuction from 1872 to 1873.
+Toomer began college at the University of Wisconsin in 1914 but transferred to the College of the City of New York and studied there until 1917.

 The Collected Poems of Jean Toomer (1980)

 The Wayward and the Seeking: A Collection of Writings by Jean Toomer (1980)